 Costel Pantilimon has provided strong competition for Joe Hart's place at Manchester City this season but the 27-year-old was a regular fixture in Manuel Pellegrini's side for the Capital One Cup.

-Pantilimon missed just one match of City's winning Capital One Cup campaign and conceded just one goal - Fabio Borini's opener in the final - during the tournament.
+Pantilimon missed just one match of City's campaign and conceded just one goal - Fabio Borini's opener in the final - during the tournament.

 Phil Bardsley missed the third round and quarter-final but was an influential figure when he featured for Sunderland during the latter stages of the tournament.
 The Scot scored the opener in the 2-1 win over Southampton in the fourth round and also netted the vital equaliser in the semi-final second leg against Manchester United at Old Trafford.

 Two dependable figures at the heart of the Black Cats' defence were key during their run to the Capital One Cup final.
 Wes Brown and John O'Shea played a vital part in helping Gus Poyet's men to dump Chelsea and Manchester United out of the competition, while the pair were excellent at Wembley, despite the defeat to Manchester City.

 At left-back, Aleksandar Kolarov may have started the final for Manchester City but Gael Clichy was a solid performer in the build-up to the clash at Wembley and the Frenchman helped his side secure three clean sheets along the way.

 Lloyd Dyer made a significant contribution to Leicester City's Capital One Cup campaign, including three goals from midfield, until Nigel Pearson's men were dumped out by eventual winners Manchester City at the quarter-final stage.